 What is a pitch deck?

-If you’re going to use a pitch deck as a first step to get the funds needed to carry out your business idea, your goal is to get the investors’ attention.
+If you’re going to use a pitch deck as a first step to get the funds needed to carry out your business idea, your goal is to get the investors’ attention and leave them wanting to know more.
 You will almost certainly not leave the meeting with a check in your pocket, but you need to get a second meeting!

-Before we get into the best practices of creating an effective and powerful pitch deck, we’ll tell you a secret: No, your business idea doesn’t interest the investor (or anyone).
+A pitch deck presentation should be brief.
+In this post about what a pitch deck is, you will find a detailed explanation of the 10 slides that your pitch deck needs.
+But before you begin, you should know one thing: your business idea doesn’t interest the investor (or anyone).
 The investor is interested in getting his money back soon – the bigger return on investment (ROI), the better.
 And any audience at competitions or other events will be interested in the ability that idea has to succeed in the marketplace.

 Therefore, before you start creating a pitch deck, you need to be clear that it’s not just talking about your project, but that it does so convincingly.
 You need to ensure that among all the projects that an investor sees every day, yours is the chosen one.